AdriaanBoshoff/Rust/Products/Terms of Use.md

 1.3 License in GitHub repository is appliable only for it's (repository's) files.

-## 2. Public Product *(In this section - product)* Purchase
+## 2. Public Products*
-2.1 After purchasing any of our paid products you acquire their lifetime updates.
+2.1 After purchasing any of our products you acquire their lifetime updates.

-2.2 Customer must pay before getting the paid product.
+2.2 Customer must pay to get the paid product.

 2.3 Sharing paid product will result in a punishment (see 1.2).

 2.4 We cannot guarantee frequent updates, quick support and permanent workability for free products.

-## 3. Private* Product *(In this section - product)* Order
+## 3. Private Product*
 3.1 After receiving and confirming the workability of any of your orders from us buyer loses the ability to request any changes in the plugin.

 3.2 Before requesting a plugin development you must provide a technical task.